Waterloo-McConkey-Lab/Kastor/README.md

-# Castor
+# Kastor
 *(version 0.3.0)*

-Castor is an error assessment program that uses aligned reference genome information to detect errors and suggest corrections in long read assemblies.
+Kastor is an error assessment program that uses aligned reference genome information to detect errors and suggest corrections in long read assemblies.

 ---